OSGeo/gdal/doc/source/programs/ogrinfo.rst

     The data source to open.
 May be a filename, directory or other virtual name.
 See the OGR Vector Formats list for supported datasources.
+    A prefix may be used to force choosing a particular driver.
+See example below.

 .. option:: <layer>